Elinteger/itsv-dots/README.md

 ## Installation
-> ⚠️ The setup script has not yet been tested!
+> ⚠️ Automatic installation of extensions doesn't work properly yet!

 Installation of packages is done with the `dnf` package manager.
 If you're using GNOME on a Linux distribution with a different package manager, edit the [installation script](./scripts/setup.fish) accordingly.